 With implementation of LCFF in 2013-14, all districts are guaranteed minimum state funding of at least the amount they received in 2012-13 for categorical funding (grants).
 Categorical funds prior to LCFF included Class Size Reduction Grades K-3, Economic Impact Aid, Instructional Materials Fund Realignment Program, Professional Development Block Grant, School and Library Improvement Block Grant, and many others.
 These grants were available to all school districts, basic aid districts included.
 During the Great Recession of 2008, K-12 education funding was cut by approximately 20% over a five year period.
 Basic aid district categorical funds were reduced in proportion to the cuts made to state-funded district revenue limits, referred to as “fair share” reductions.
 The state’s intention was to restore the fair share cuts made to basic aid categorical program funding as state-funded district revenue limits were restored.
 However, the LCFF eliminated revenue limits and most categorical programs.
 The minimum state funding at 2012-13 levels makes permanent the fair share cuts to basic aid districts.

 In November 2012, voters approved Proposition 30, Temporary Taxes to Fund Education.
 Drafted as a means of guaranteed benefit to all schools, Proposition 30’s Education Protection Act (EPA) provides that no school district shall receive less than $200 per Average Daily Attendance (ADA).
 This is a direct benefit for community-funded districts, but EPA dollars are not ongoing.
-The temporary state taxes that fund EPA are set to expire December 2018.
-Governor Brown has been clear that this was a temporary tax measure and does not support any extension.
-The fate of this source of funding is yet to be determined.
+The temporary State taxes that fund EPA are set to expire December 2018.
+The portion related to high income earners was extended with Proposition 55 in 2016.
+This will provide the same level of funding for community-funded districts for another 12 years.

 Community-funded, or basic aid, districts face unique challenges.
 While most districts are funded on Average Daily Attendance (ADA) and student demographics, community-funded districts are dependent on local property tax values.
 Funding is unrelated to student enrollment and property taxes are difficult to predict.
 Districts do not know what their estimated property tax revenue will be until well into the fiscal year, and future year projections are subject to volatility.
 This is the main reason why community-funded districts usually maintain a reserve level higher than the state required minimum of 3% of expenditures (generally equivalent to less than 2 weeks of payroll).